epireve/meta-prompting-demo/starter-prompt.md

 ### **1. Purpose**
 Enable users to:
 - Set their availability for the day (time slots).
-- Allow others to “book” a slot (demo only; no actual persistence).
+- Allow others to "book" a slot (demo only; no actual persistence).

 ---